kaitshin/LowM_MainSequence/data/README.md

 ### Primary Catalog Data

-The primary catalog data (PCD) include galaxy identification information, NB excess flux measurements, and properties (e.g., luminosity, SFRs) derived from these observables.
+The primary catalog data (PCD) include galaxy identification information, narrow-band (NB) excess flux measurements, and properties (e.g., luminosity, SFRs) derived from these observables.
 It includes spectroscopic information, dust attenuation corrections based on spectroscopic measurements, and any corrections used to derive H-alpha measurements from NB measurements.

 The PCD is provided as an [Astropy](https://astropy.org) ASCII table (`fixed_width_two_line` format).